 FreightCenter handles parcel shipping as well as freight, making us a true one-stop shop to meet all your shipping needs.
 Get a free quote now.

 A leading 3rd Party Logistics provider in the freight shipping industry since 1998, FreightCenter now offers the same services for shipping parcels.
-If your company ships freight, you'll be happy to know we can now take care of both of these essential services for you.
+If your company ships freight, you’ll be happy to know we can now take care of these essential services for you.